Azerbaijani wine: Modern times

 Azerbaijan has been increasing its wine production for the last several years.
 In 2003, it produced 3,790, in 2005 - 4,005 and in 2007 - 7,200 tons of wine.

-Moreover, Azerbaijan is one of the main wine producers in the territory of the Caspian Sea.
-Despite vodka was considered as a part of “drinking culture” during the USSR, Azerbaijani wine was one of the favorites in Russia even before the Gorbachev purge.

-According to the prohibition law by the Soviet Union in 1985 on vine production totally prevented a growing industry in Azerbaijan.
-Before this law, the production of grapes was equal to two tons per year, which meant provision of 40-45% of Azerbaijan's SSR GDP.

-Azerbaijan is aimed to gain more reputation in the world's vine market.
-It is a result of joining the International Organization of Vine and Wine (OIV).

 In 2012, Azerbaijani president approved a decree "State Program for development of grape growth 2012-2020".
 The aim of the program is to increase the grape growth as well as develop winemaking, and rise the rate of exportation.
 Each year, the size of the territories for growing grape is rising.
 Within the state program, territory of grape gardens will be 50 thousand hectares.
 It is expected that the grape growth will reach to 500 tons until 2020.
 30% of grape is considered to be consumed for eating.
 The rest of the crop will be used to produce various brands of wine.
-In Azerbaijan, specialists in this area co-operates with the International Organisation of Vine and Wine (IOVW), National Institute for Vine and Wine “Magarach”, Yalta, Tairov Wine Making and Wine Growing Institute, Odessa and other organizations.

 Climate and geography

 The mountainous geography of Azerbaijan and its close location to the large Caspian Sea creates a vast diversity of macro and microclimates that depend on exact location as well as altitude, latitude and orientation and degree of slopes.
 While generally considered a continental climate, wine regions in Azerbaijani can see anything from moderately warm growing seasons with dry winters to very cool growing seasons with rainy, wet harvests and winter seasons with nearly 10% of Azerbaijani vineyards needing to utilizing some form of winter protection.
 Nearly half of all Azerbaijani vineyards need to utilize some form of irrigation to help deal with periodic droughts during the warm summer months.

 The average annual temperatures for many Azerbaijani wine regions fall between 10.5 and 15.5 °C (51-60 °F).
 Azerbaijan includes Regions III, IV and V on the heat summation scale with areas seeing anywhere from 3,000 to 4,6000 degree days.
 Annual rainfall in the lowlands, where most of the grapes are grown, up to the foothills varies from 250-600mm.